Parts Gallery / Fixtures & Tooling Plates

 Which machined features usually define the fixture route

-A stronger fixture page should make it clear that the route is shaped by locating and clamping features as much as by the outside plate size.
+The machining route is shaped by locating and clamping features as much as by the outside plate size.
+A fixture quote should show which features control repeat loading, which features carry wear, and which surfaces need inspection reference.

 If the part setup depends on only a few critical locating features, mark those clearly on the drawing so the fixture review centers on the real repeatability drivers instead of treating the whole plate as equally critical.